-From January through December 2016, a total of 220 notices of violation were issued for failure to comply with inventory filing, underground utilities infractions, explosives infractions and release reporting provisions of the Louisiana Right-to-Know Law.
-Of the 220 notices of violations issued; 51 were issued to fixed site facilities, 119 to transporters of hazardous materials, 23 for underground utilities infractions, and 27 for explosives infractions.
+From January through December 2018, a total of 203 notices of violation were issued for failure to comply with inventory filing, explosives infractions and release reporting provisions of the Louisiana Right-to-Know Law.
+Of the 203 notices of violations issued; 47 were issued to fixed site facilities, 139 to transporters of hazardous materials, and 17 for explosives infractions.

-C. FACTS AND FIGURES ON THE RIGHT-TO-KNOW UNIT FOR 2016
+C. FACTS AND FIGURES ON THE RIGHT-TO-KNOW UNIT FOR 2018

-Employees include one (1) Administrative Program Manager 3 that oversees the 7 member Right-to-Know Unit.
+Employees include one (1) Administrative Program Manager 3 that oversees the 6 member Right-to-Know Unit.